 Games are also a handy tool to make learning fun.
-You can buy board or card games that help to teach the alphabet, or you can find websites or apps that can help.
+You can buy board or card games that help teach the alphabet or find websites or apps that can help.

 Choose some books that go through the alphabet and give an example with each letter (and yes, I do mean “A is for apple!”).
 Your toddler will begin to recognize the letter shapes and start pointing them out in other places.

 An alphabet poster for their room is an awesome idea too.
 They would see this all the time, and you could sit with them for just five minutes a day to go through the alphabet, but remember to try and limit their learning to a few letters at a time to start with.